The 102nd Ambulance Company in World War I

 About the Book

-During the carnage of World War I, ambulance companies were essential, carrying the wounded off the battlefield on litters, dressing wounds and operating under intense fire and gas.
-The 102nd Ambulance Company— the first full American division to arrive in France in 1917— spent 193 days at the front, and rescued more than 20,000 men with its ambulances, often under gunfire and amid poison gas.
+During the carnage of World War I, ambulance companies were essential, carrying casualties off the battlefield on litters, dressing wounds, and rushing the wounded to the rear, often amid intense fire and poison gas.
+As part of the 26th “Yankee” Division—the first full American division to arrive in France in 1917—the 102nd Ambulance Company spent 193 days at the front and carried more than 20,000 men in its ambulances.

-Based on the company diary of Sergeant Leslie R. Barlow and letters by other company members, this narrative follows the unit through the entirety of its involvement in World War I. The company’s earliest days are documented, from its inception in Bridgeport, Connecticut, to enlistment, training and the passage overseas.
-Chronicled extensively are the company’s combat experiences, beginning with the first winter of adjustment in France, through the contributions to British trench fever experiments and its frontline service between February and November 1918.
+Based on the company diary of Sergeant Leslie R. Barlow and letters by other company members, this narrative follows the unit through its inception in Bridgeport, Connecticut, its National Guard training, passage overseas, and winter of adjustment in France; describes its contribution to British trench fever experiments and role in disinfesting the division of “cooties”; and offers vivid descriptions of its combat experiences in five sectors between February and November 1918.
 The work is heavily illustrated with photographs of the company and includes a detailed roster.

 About the Author(s)